SpenceIsCool/PLEdu_IS_Fa23/minutes.md

         - students getting there in only 2 - 3 X the attempts it takes the isntructor
         - data suggests that students will get there as efficiently as they can even if the attempts were not limited
     - a move from principles, to experimentation
+    - students that usegrades for competition needed time to get used to this method. once they understood the value and didn't focus on their grade they actually really enjoyed it.
     - SPWI: Lack viz for students, would this have value for students?